cuga-rajal/supercar_plus/README.md

 The script previously set slow or fast engine sound based on detected speed, and that threshold was not adjustable.
 It now sets the slow or fast driving sound based on the gear selected.
-A new config setting "aggressive_gear" sets the gear above which plays fast engine sound.
+A new config setting "aggressive_gear" sets the gear at or above which plays fast engine sound.

-Two new settings "anim_fwd" and "anim_idle" optionally allow different driver animations while idle or moving forward.
+Two new settings "anim_fwd", "anim_idle" and "anim_fast" optionally allow
+different driver animations while idle or moving forward.

 There is now one wheel script for the front wheels, and one for the rear wheels.
 Wheel scripts have improved support for cylinder prim wheels, and improved instructions for configuring mesh wheels.

-There are also numerous internal improvements in the script to make it run more efficiently.
+There are also numerous internal improvements in the script to make it more efficient.

 -----